-Many butcher shops in Budapest ("hentes" in Hungarian) serve ready-made lunch for the city's meat-craving populace.
-Paprika-laced roasted sausage, or kolbász, is the classic order, but liver and blood sausages, pork belly, ribs, and fried cutlets are also usually available.
+Many Budapest butcher shops (hentes) serve ready-made lunch for the city's meat-craving populace.
+Paprika-laced roasted sausage, or kolbász, is most popular, but liver and blood sausages, pork belly, and fried cutlets are also usually available.
 As locals do, pair your kolbász with a dollop of mustard, a side of pickled vegetables, and a slice of bread.

 These old-school sausage shops bring together Budapest locals from all walks of life — construction workers and corporate lawyers alike tend to stand in line during the midday rush hour.
 Note that there's a codified system to a meal at a hentes: pick up a tray, holler your order across the counter, wait until your food is handed to you, eat it at one of the high-top tables elbow-to-elbow with other customers (there's no seating), and return your tray after you’re finished.
 Here, that's a real Budapest lunch experience!